LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/user-input.rst

 --------

 We now have a way to collect user input and store it in a variable.
-We also learned how to access the data and display it on the webpage.
+We also learned how to access the data and display it on the web page.

 To accept user input, Angular requires three items: